TABLE OF CONTENTS

 Hybrid apps are developed upon the source code of web technologies (HTML, CSS, and JavaScript) hidden under the appearance of native apps.
 In other words, they are web apps at the core but have the interface and user experience of native ones.

-Written in a single codebase, hybrid apps enable a streamlined and more agile development life cycle.
+Written in a single codebase, hybrid apps enable a streamlined and more Agile development life cycle.
 However, it might compromise the app’s capabilities and end-user experience.

 Responsive web apps grant users cross-platform accessibility but cannot work without internet connection or be downloaded through an app store.